tommy-fox/mfccExtraction/README.md

 # mfccExtraction
-This program creates and displays Mel-frequency cepstral coefficients for a given input signal. </br>
+This program creates and displays Mel-frequency cepstral coefficients for a given input signal in MATLAB. </br>

 mfccMain()
   - Displays Mel-scaled frequency of input signal